gnosischain/documentation/docs/tools/Oracle Providers/api3.md

 ## API3 QRNG

-[API3 QRNG](https://docs.api3.org/explore/qrng/) is a public utility we provide with the courtesy of Australian National University (ANU).
-It is powered by an Airnode hosted by ANU Quantum Random Numbers, meaning that it is a first-party service.
+[API3 QRNG](https://docs.api3.org/explore/qrng/) is a public utility we provide with the courtesy of Australian National University (ANU), Quintessence Labs and Quantum Blockchains.
+It is powered by an Airnode hosted by the QRNG Providers, meaning that it is a first-party service.
 It is served as a public good and is free of charge (apart from the gas costs), and it provides ‘true’ quantum randomness via an easy-to-use solution when requiring RNG on-chain.

-To request randomness on-chain, the requester submits a request for a random number to AirnodeRrpV0.
-The ANU Airnode gathers the request from the AirnodeRrpV0 protocol contract, retrieves the random number off-chain, and sends it back to AirnodeRrpV0.
+To request randomness on-chain, the requester submits a request for a random number to `AirnodeRrpV0`.
+The QRNG Airnode gathers the request from the `AirnodeRrpV0` protocol contract, retrieves the random number off-chain, and sends it back to `AirnodeRrpV0`.
 Once received, it performs a callback to the requester with the random number.

+Click here to check out the [AirnodeRrpV0](https://docs.api3.org/reference/qrng/chains.html) and available [QRNG Providers](https://docs.api3.org/reference/qrng/providers.html) on Gnosis.

 Here is an example of a basic `QrngRequester` that requests a random number: